-Action

-Zoom.
+Button Equivalent The mouse scroll wheel Action Zoom.
 This changes the field of view.
 Zoom in to see distant objects; Zoom out to view more.
+Hold the right mouse button down & move the mouse.
+Game pad users use the right joystick.
 Pan (direction of view).
 Some views (especially Cab views) limit the range of motion, so for example in head-out-of-cab view you cannot look back into the cab.